 The Peter Hans Hofschneider Investigation Award for Scientific and Medical Journalism is awarded by Stiftung Experimentelle Biomedizin.
-The object of the award is the promotion of special investigation achievements and projects in scientific and medical journalism.
+The object of the award is the promotion of special research achievements and projects in scientific and medical journalism.

 Awards are given to journalistic works and planned research projects from the fields of science and research that convince both through a correct and descriptive presentation of scientific facts and research processes as well as through research into scientific, political, economic and/or social backgrounds.
 Journalistic contributions that constructively shed light on the structure and function of self-regulation and quality assurance in science are expressly welcome.

 Conditions of participation

-Authors may submit a maximum of two works which were published in a German-language medium in Switzerland, Austria or Germany in 2020, 2021 or the current year.
+Authors may submit a maximum of two works which were published in a German-language medium in Switzerland, Austria or Germany in 2022, 2023.
 Works may be submitted by individual applicants or by investigation teams.
 Besides the investigation achievement circumscribed above, the decisive factor is an easily comprehensible and professional presentation of the issue.
 Besides the works that have already been published, the jury will also take into consideration the submitted investigation concept for a future publication (cf. also under Applications).

 The Peter Hans Hofschneider Investigation Award for Scientific and Medical Journalism is worth CHF 20,000, which is paid in the form of a grant earmarked for an investigation project (including personal fee, as well as travel and material costs).
 The award of this prize is intended to provide winners with an opportunity to realise extensive investigation projects which could not be realised, or only realised with difficulty, in the generally customary time and cost frame of a newspaper or magazine or of a freelance journalist.